Seahawks take OL Ethan Pocic of LSU in second round

 - Offer help to daughter every which way; it may build a bond | Dear Carolyn

+Pocic said he considers himself “an offensive lineman” able to play all five spots and that the Seahawks did not specify a position he would play.

-The Seahawks needed some right tackle depth after letting Garry Gilliam leave via free agency last week.
+But right tackle might make some sense as a spot for Pocic to get a look as the Seahawks need some depth there after letting Garry Gilliam leave via free agency last week.

 Here is the scouting profile of Pocic from NFL.com: “Flexible, natural athlete with starting experience all along the LSU offensive line.
 Scouts say Pocic has the intelligence teams look for from a center and is highly regarded by LSU coaches and teammates in the locker room.
 Pocic is an excellent “work-up” blocker with the ability to thrive in a running game that operates in space, but his lack of power will produce some extremely challenging matchups for him at times.”